| EPS News EPS Products EPS Services EPS technical | | The major problems are obviously related to the substantial quantities of

 a living area.
 In a club or hotel this may be the changing areas or perhaps

-- Uncomfortably hot/humid/stuffy conditions with inadequate or
+a gymnasium.
+Uncomfortably hot/humid/stuffy conditions with inadequate or

-- High room noise levels exacerbated by the naturally reverberant
+non-existent fresh air provisions.
+High room noise levels exacerbated by the naturally reverberant

-- Excessively high running costs, due to inadequate heat recovery, poor
+environment produced by hard surfaces and expanses of water.
+Excessively high running costs, due to inadequate heat recovery, poor

 controls and unwise primary fuel choice.